 - names and qualifications of the individuals involved in implementing the project, as well as the approximate amount of time each person will devote to project activities during each month of the project;

 - the evaluation plan for the project, including a description of activities, timetable, and the names of those responsible for carrying out the activities and achieving results; and

-- names and affiliations of the members of the Board of Directors or other governing body (may be submitted as an attachment to the proposal).
+- names and affiliations of the members of the Board of Directors or other governing body.

 5.3 Information about the Project/Organization Finances.
 Provide the reviewers with a succinct statement of the project budget and of the organization’s overall budget.
 The following information must be included as an attachment in the online application:

 - the proposed project budget indicating all major program expenditures and how these expenditures are estimated.
 If the project budget includes funds other than those requested in the proposal (committed or pending), include the amount, source, and schedule for that funding along with a description and the implications of the shortfalls that will occur without the funding requested from the Foundation;

 - an overview of the organization’s annual budget including all sources of funds and earned income.
 Also, include dates encompassing the organization’s fiscal year;

 - an explanation of how the project will be financed when funds requested herein are fully expended; and